KateMcGuane/kiln_and_kin_pottery_studio_2.0/README.md

   ### Libraries & Programs Used

+  #### Libraries
+  - [Django Documentation](https://docs.allauth.org/en/latest/installation/quickstart.html) was used to consult the structure of the code and ensure the most up to date versions were applied.

+  #### Programs
 *The following is a comprehnsive list of useful tools you can use for a project like this:*
   - [Am I Responsive?](http://ami.responsivedesign.is/) - To demonstrate the website on a range of devices.
   - [Balsamiq](https://balsamiq.com/) - To create wireframes.